SanazSafaei/price-catalog/README.md

 ## Usage

-0. You can run program with default values with below command.
+0. To run the program with the default values, use the command below.

 ```bash
 python3 main.py
 ```

+To use this tool, you need to follow these three steps:

-1. Add your pricat.csv file in project directory or pass the file address as input argument with -f.
+1. First, you must specify the file address as an input argument using the -f option.
+Alternatively, you can override the pricat.csv file in the sample directory.

-2. Add your mapping.csv file in project directory or pass the file address as input argument with -m.
+2. Next, specify the file address as an input argument using the -m option.
+Again, you can override the pricat.csv file in the sample directory.

-3. If you want to combine multiple fields you need to add the field names in mappings.csv file with empty source and destination value. this is a sample of mapping.csv with customized field:
+3. If you want to combine multiple fields, you need to add the corresponding field names in the mapping.csv file.
+Please note that you should leave the source and destination values blank for the customized field.
+Here's an example of mapping.csv with a customized field:

 ```
 source;destination;source_type;destination_type